-The PEIR did not specifically address impacts to libraries.
-Residential and nonresidential development associated with the project would increase demand for local library services.
-The Ingleside Branch of the San Francisco Public Library is located on Ocean Avenue less than 100 feet from the project's southwestern border.
-The Ingleside Branch Library opened in 2009 as part of San Francisco Public Library's Branch Library Improvement Program, managed by San Francisco Public Works.
-114 Given that the Ingleside Branch was recently constructed and expanded, this resource would satisfy the demand for library services generated by the project site population of an estimated 3,565 residents (2,530 residents under the Developer's Proposed Option).
+Library's Branch Library Improvement Program, managed by San Francisco Public Works.
+Given that the Ingleside Branch was recently constructed and expanded, this resource would satisfy the demand for library services generated by the project site population of an estimated 3,565 residents (2,530 residents under the Developer's Proposed Option).
 Demand would also be absorbed by other nearby neighborhood libraries including the Ocean View, Excelsior, and Merced Branch libraries.
 Therefore, the project would not require construction of new or expanded library facilities.
 Therefore, impacts on library services would be less than significant, and no mitigation measures are necessary.